 CAGR is used to calculate the average growth of a single investment.
-Due to market volatility, the year to year growth may vary.
-The investment may increase and may decrease.
-CAGR helps smooth returns when growth rates are expected to be volatile and inconsistent.
+Due to market volatility, the year-to-year growth may vary.
+CAGR helps smooth returns when growth rates are volatile.

-As explained above I am going to bring the same aspect, the compound annual growth rate isn’t a real return value return rate.
+As explained above, I will bring the same aspect; the compound annual growth rate isn’t an actual return value return rate.
 It is a representational figure.
-It is a number which describes the rate by which the investment would have grown if it had the same rate every year over the period.
+It is a number that describes the rate by which the investment would have grown if it had the same rate every year over the period.

-In real scenario this sort of growth is unlikely to happen, however, it smoothes the returns so that it is easily compared to the other investments.
+In a real scenario, this sort of growth is unlikely to happen; however, it smoothes the returns so that it is easily compared to the other investments.

-CAGR can be considered as the growth rate that we get from initial investment value to the ending investment value if we assume that the investment has been compounding over a period.
+CAGR can be considered the growth rate from the initial investment value to the ending investment value if we assume that the investment has been compounding over a period.

 How to Use CAGR Formula in Excel?